ddumaa/TeachMeSkills_C26_Lesson_21_HW/README.md

-Creating a calculator</>
+Creating a calculator.
-accepts and performs simple mathematical operations in unlimited quantities.
+Accepts and performs simple mathematical operations in unlimited quantities.